phlippe/SentimentClassification_TreeLSTM/README.md

 ### Pretrained models

-Pretrained models can be found here (_will be added soon_).
+Pretrained models can be found [here](https://drive.google.com/drive/folders/1WqqQ5VwCGF1vCLMWWIsh54Z7pkjsvo30?usp=sharing).
 For plotting, the needed test predictions/accuracies are provided in text file which are saved in the notebook folder.